Registry for Cytotechnologists

 The schedule contains the date, place of the examination.
 The deadline dates for receipt of the completed application form in the Office of the Registrar is listed on the schedule.

-The prerequisites and application form are a PDF.
+THE APPLICATION FORM is a PDF.
 The form can be downloaded and completed by hand or can be completed at a computer.
-The completed form and accompanying documentation should sent to the address below.
+The completed form and accompanying documentation should sent to the address below by airmail or as e-mail attachement.

 We recommend you keep a copy for your records.
 Please do not send any original documents.